verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 # Sample output
 istio-ingressgateway   LoadBalancer
 ```
-Again, referring to the OKE use case, this means that there will another OCI load balancer created,
+Again, referring to the OKE use case, this means that there will another Oracle Cloud Infrastructure load balancer created,
 routing traffic to the Istio ingress gateway Pod, for example, the Envoy proxy.

 ### External DNS